EnergoStalin/RoR2-Original-Sound-Track/README.md

 music volume setting to 0.
 It tries to set it back to where it was when the game closes but I'm not sure if this works.
 Anyway you have been warned.

-## Licence

-When applicable, assume stuff is under the MIT licence ( https://opensource.org/licenses/MIT ) I am not liable for any damages and there is no warranty etc...